 For example, the transistor (TR6) soldered over the Z80 processor is a patch to fix a bug in the Issue 2 ULA.

-However, some of remaining repairs weren't exactly first class art as you saw on pictures.
+However, some of the remaining repairs weren’t exactly first-class art as you saw in the pictures.

-Anyway, I started with correcting all dodgy solder points , resoldering some parts, and cleaning in general.
+Anyway, I started by correcting all dodgy solder points, resoldering some parts, and cleaning in general.